cloudflare/cloudflare-docs/content/cloudflare-one/analytics/logs/audit-logs.md

 For instructions on setting up Logpush, refer to [Manage the Logpush API](/logs/get-started/enable-destinations/).

-For more on exporting per-request Access logs, refer to [Understanding the Logpush API](/logs/get-started/api-configuration/).
+For more on exporting per-request Access logs, refer to [API configuration](/logs/get-started/api-configuration/).